Saturday, January 25, 2025

 Little Farmer Cay to Rat Cay

-It was a beautiful anchorage with a beach and I was the only boat around.
-I was going to change
+It was a beautiful anchorage with a beach, and I was the only boat around.
+I was going to change.

 The sunset was amazing.

-Supper was pork tenderloin on the grille
+Supper was pork tenderloin on the grill.

 Tuesday, January 21, 2025